hmoragrega/pubsub/README.md

 }
 ```

-`Subscribe` method tries to subscribe to the topic, if it succeeds it returns a channel
+When the subscription succeeds it returns a channel that is feed with each new consuming operation
-that is feed with each new consuming operation, which contain either a new received message
-or, an error.
+, which contains either a new received message or, an error.

 ```go
 type Next struct {